skiadas/WebAppsCourse/notes/local_vs_global.md

 - Pay particular attention to the example at the top of page 54.
 - Make a point to **always declare variables at the top of functions/files**.
 - Here is an example of what can go horribly wrong if you are not careful: [local_global.html](../testPages/local_global.html) and [local_global.js](../testPages/local_global.js)

+    > Note: Files loaded via `<script>` tags all share the same global space.
+Whatever you do in one file can impact the other files.